OPAL Verbs

 | colrename | Deprecated alias of rename_col. |

-| drop_col | Exclude one or more columns from the input dataset to the output dataset. |
+| drop_col | Removes one or more named columns from the default dataset while preserving every other column, its type, and the dataset kind. |

 | extract_regex | Add one or more columns by matching capture names in a regular expression against a given source expression. |